turingschool/front-end-curriculum/projects/module-2/refactor-tractor.md

 ### Strategies for Success
-* Make sure you are reviewing the original "What's Cooking" spec so you have a good idea for what the project and its requirements are.
+* Make sure you are reviewing the original "FitLit" spec so you have a good idea for what the project and its requirements are.
 * Since this project is not separated out into iterations or user stories, make sure that you spending a good amount of time breaking apart tasks and using that project board wisely.
 Make sure to send over your project board to your PM as well.
 * Every group member must fully understand and be able to speak to all of the code changes that have been made.